DevDecoder/DynamicXml/README.md

 is little reason to continue using the library.

-The library itself does an excellent job of avoiding creating dynamic objects until it needs to and once created it caches them again the associated `XObject`, meaning there will be a maximum of one `DynamicXObject` per `XObject` in a document (note, however, that using the dynamic also creates additional objects - [see the notes on implementing IDynamicMetaObjectProvider ](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.idynamicmetaobjectprovider?view=net-6.0))
+The library itself does an excellent job of avoiding creating dynamic objects until it needs to and once created it caches them again the associated `XObject`, meaning there will be a maximum of one `DynamicXObjectImpl` per `XObject` in a document (note, however, that using the dynamic also creates the dynamic XObject<see cref="XObject"/>additional objects -
+[see the notes on implementing IDynamicMetaObjectProvider ](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.idynamicmetaobjectprovider?view=net-6.0))
 .